 Why One Interface is Better than Multiple Query Tools

 Manufacturing intelligence can be simplified by using a single source to show the “single truth.”
 One simple way to accomplish this single source is to provide a common link or most common denominator.
 This is often as easy as using a database such as Oracle or SQL Server to link multiple data sources together.

-Engineered solutions can use SQL Server Reporting Services to report on data from SQL databases and Oracle databases, while providing drill-down capabilities into process data from a historian archive.
+Engineered solutions can use SQL Server Reporting Services to report on data from SQL databases and Oracle databases, while providing drill-down capabilities into process data from a Historian archive.

 Such solutions can be extremely valuable.
-Not only does this save time, but it also increases the integrity of the reports and provides an increased return on investment (ROI) in many cases.
+Not only does this save time, it also increases the integrity of the reports and provides an increased return on investment (ROI) in many cases.